Blue-Cardigan/ai-code-workshops/public/learning-tracks.md

 flowchart TB
 subgraph Profile1 [" "]
-A1["Intro to Vibe Coding: Build &amp; Deploy Your First AI App"] A2["Prompt Engineering for Power Users"]
-A3["Git &amp; GitHub for Beginners with AI Helpers"] end
+A1["Intro to Vibe Coding: Build &amp; Deploy Your First AI App"] A2["Git &amp; GitHub for Beginners with AI Helpers"] end
 A1 --> A2
-A2 --> A3

     A1:::profile1
     A2:::profile1
-    A3:::profile1
     classDef profile1 fill:#e8f5e8,stroke:#4caf50,stroke-width:3px,color:#000

     subgraph Profile2 [" "]